xdebug/vscode-php-debug/README.md

 - `log`: Whether to log all communication between VS Code and the adapter to the debug console.
 See _Troubleshooting_ further down.
 - `ignore`: An optional array of glob patterns that errors should be ignored from (for example `**/vendor/**/*.php`)
 - `maxConnections`: Accept only this number of parallel debugging sessions.
 Additional connections will be dropped and their execution will continue without debugging.
+- `proxy`: DBGp Proxy settings
+  - `enable`: To enable proxy registration set to `true` (default is `false).
+  - `host`: The address of the proxy.
+Supports host name, IP address, or Unix domain socket (default: 127.0.0.1).
+  - `port`: The port where the adapter will register with the the proxy (default: `9001`).
+  - `key`: A unique key that allows the proxy to match requests to your editor (default: `vsc`).
+The default is taken from VSCode settings `php.debug.idekey`.
+  - `timeout`: The number of milliseconds to wait before giving up on the connection to proxy (default: `3000`).
+  - `allowMultipleSessions`: If the proxy should forward multiple sessions/connections at the same time or not (default: `true`).
 - `xdebugSettings`: Allows you to override Xdebug's remote debugging settings to fine tuning Xdebug to your needs.
 For example, you can play with `max_children` and `max_depth` to change the max number of array and object children that are retrieved and the max depth in structures like arrays and objects.
 This can speed up the debugger on slow machines.
   For a full list of feature names that can be set please refer to the [Xdebug documentation](https://xdebug.org/docs-dbgp.php#feature-names).
   - `max_children`: max number of array or object children to initially retrieve